mcules/esp32_rotor_controller/README.md

 1. **Install Dependencies**:
    - Download and install the Arduino IDE.
-   - Add ESP32 board support to the Arduino IDE.
+   - Add ESP32 board support to the Arduino IDE (ensure ESP32-C3 compatibility).
    - Install the `WiFiManager` library through the Arduino Library Manager.

 2. **Upload Code**:
    - Open the provided script in the Arduino IDE.
-   - Connect your ESP32 to the computer via USB.
+   - Connect your ESP32-C3 to the computer via USB.
    - Select the correct board and COM port in the Arduino IDE.
-   - Upload the code to the ESP32.
+   - Upload the code to the ESP32-C3.

 3. **Configure WiFi**:
-   - On first boot, the ESP32 will create a WiFi access point.
+   - On first boot, the ESP32-C3 will create a WiFi access point.
    - Connect to the AP and configure your WiFi credentials using the WiFiManager portal.

 4. **Run**:
-   - After WiFi configuration, the ESP32 will connect to the specified network and start the TCP server on port `4533`.
+   - After WiFi configuration, the ESP32-C3 will connect to the specified network and start the TCP server on port `4533`.

 ---

 ## Commands

-The ESP32 accepts the following commands via the TCP interface:
+The ESP32-C3 accepts the following commands via the TCP interface:

 | Command               | Description                                                                                   | Example Input          |
 |-----------------------|-----------------------------------------------------------------------------------------------|------------------------|